nicugnm/SynapseFixInventory/README.md

 # SynapseFixInventory
-With this plugin,you can fix PlayerBreakEvent on SynapseAPI transfer to server
+With this plugin,you can fix PlayerBreakEvent for server if you use SynapseAPI and Nemisys

+My first plugin to Nukkit. :)

+Is finished and work :)